 came together to transact a specific kind of business on behalf of

 a community.
-In the case of the Christian Ekklessia it was and is
+In the case of the Christian ekklesia it is the business

-the business of the heavenly shepherd, Christ Jesus.
-In this kind
+of the heavenly shepherd, Christ Jesus.
+In this kind of fellowship

-of fellowship all members are called to participate actively.
+all members are free to participate actively.
+As members of

-In this church body we are called out of the world by the Spirit to
+this church body we have been called out of the world by the Spirit

-the church.)
-All members bring with them unique abilities, gifts or
+over the church.)
+All members bring with them unique abilities, gifts

 of those many gifts that are needed for Spiritual fellowship and growth